remtal/movie-review-app/README.md

-# cord Coding Challenge (Front-end)

-### Movie Database Coding Challenge
+# Movie Database SPA

-This is a coding challenge for cord.
-The task is to create a (SPA) single page application that can host movies.
-The application must have search functionalities implemented and must be device responsive.
-A mock-up has been provided and all designs have been completed accordingly and several API calls have been made to public MovieDB API.
+This is a single page application that allows users to search through a movie database to retrieve films.
+The application has search functionalities implemented and is device responsive.

 ### How to Install and Run

 Simply cloning the repo, running "yarn build" and then "yarn start" is enough to run the application locally.
-The application currently does not have any remote deployment set-up.
+The application is not currently remotely deployed.

 ### Technologies Used.